 1842 - Gossner Mission Society began in Berlin

-1843 - Baptist John Taylor Jones translated New Testament into the Thai language.
-British
+1843 - Baptist John Taylor Jones translated the New Testament into the Thai language.

-Society for the Propagation of the Gospel among the Jews formed
+British Society for the Propagation of the Gospel among the Jews was formed

 1844 - German Ludwig Krapf began work in Mombasa on the Kenya Coast.
 First Young

-Men's Christian Association (YMCA) formed by George Williams.
-George Smith and Thomas
+Men's Christian Association (YMCA) was formed by George Williams.
+George Smith and

-1845 - Southern Baptist Convention mission organization founded
+1845 - Southern Baptist Convention mission organization was founded

 1846 - The London Missionary Society established work on Niue, a South Pacific island

-1847 - Presbyterian William Burns went to China, translates The Pilgrim's
+1847 - Presbyterian William Burns went to China and translated The Pilgrim's

 Progress into Chinese.
 Moses White sailed to China as a Methodist medical